Small Business Innovation Research FAQs

 What are the different phases of the SBIR and STTR programs, and which should I apply to?

-The SBIR and STTR program is divided into several phases along the continuum to commercialization.
+The SBIR and STTR programs are divided into several phases along the continuum to commercialization.
 These phases are not to be confused with the phases in clinical trials.

 Phase I SBIR and STTR funding supports R&D that focuses primarily on the development and feasibility testing of prototypes (e.g., compounds, products, and services).
 The goal is to establish technical merit, feasibility, and potential for commercialization.
 The activity codes for Phase I are R43 for SBIR and R41 for STTR.
 Phase I funding is usually for up to 1 year with awards up to $300,000, or up to $500,000 for Alzheimer's disease and Alzheimer's disease-related dementias (AD/ADRD) research.